How Episcopal Leaders Made a Deal with the New York Post to Misreport on Sexual Miconduct

 That Sunday night, Strickland was having one of many ordination parties in her apartment.
 As usual, I didn’t know if I was allowed to tell anyone there what was happening between us.
 I got sick during that party, and went in the back bedroom to lie down.
 A couple hours later I went back to the party and said, “listen everyone, I’m sick.”
 And they got the message and went home.
 Then, I told Strickland: Something is wrong.
 I don’t know who I am anymore at this church.
-And she said, in essence, you’re right (but can I be angry at you for breaking up my party?).
+And she said, in essence, you’re right.

 On June 16, 2011, I went to the doctor, who prescribed me very strong sedative called Klonopin.
 I took it, and had a bad, intoxicated, reaction.
 Sleeping for 17 hours straight, major personality and behavioral changes, and a near complete memory blackout for the following three days, called anterograde amnesia.
 I don’t know what Strickland and I did during this time, but I do know it was graphically sexual and took place in her bed in the clergy’s residence.
 The medication was sitting on the nightstand the whole time.
 She knew I took it.
 For three days I was in her apartment, three days when she knew I was having a bad reaction to a psychoactive medication, three days when she could have called a doctor, a pastor, a help-line — anything.
 I could have died.
 Even kicking me out of the apartment might have been useful — someone else might have spotted me and helped.
 What did Strickland do?
 Nothing.
 Perhaps because if she let the cat out of the bag that I was there, she could have gotten in professional trouble.